 There is another time to reach out that people often do not consider – the toddler years.
-Of course, I am not working solely with a two year old; I get to work with the family and give them recommendations on things that they can try to get through this difficult stage of life.
-I specialize in child development and am able to give a unique perspective as to what’s going on, what is normal, and yet how to improve daily family life.
+Of course, I am not working solely with a two year old.
+I get to work with the family and give them recommendations on things that they can try to get through this difficult stage of life.
+I specialize in child development.
+So I am able to give a unique perspective as to what’s going on.
+What is normal.
+And yet how to improve daily family life.

 As mentioned above, there doesn’t have to be a crisis to seek out support.